-During 2006, the Company entered into a CCIRSA, the hedging item, that converted Canadian dollar-denominated floating rate debt into euro-denominated floating rate debt in order to hedge the Company's exposure to its net investment in self-sustaining euro-denominated operations, with a view to reducing foreign exchange fluctuations and interest expense.
+During 2006, the Company entered into a CCIRSA, the hedging item, that converted Canadian dollardenominated floating rate debt into euro-denominated floating rate debt in order to hedge the Company's exposure to its net investment in self-sustaining euro-denominated operations, with a view to reducing foreign exchange fluctuations and interest expense.
 Fair value of this CCIRSA was recorded in derivative instruments on the consolidated statements of financial position.
 The offset was recorded in other comprehensive income.
 This was a 100% fully effective hedge as the notional amount of the hedging item equalled the portion of the net investment balance being hedged.
 No ineffectiveness was recognized in the income statement.
 The CCIRSA matured in September 2012.

-Notional F Principal Amount I nterest Rate De Fair Value ecember 31 Floating Rate Floating Rate Paid (EUR) Received (CAD) 2013 (CAD) 2012 (CAD) Maturity Effective Date CAD32.6 million EUF 21.3 million 6-month EURIBOR + 1.99% 3-month BA + 2.01% September 16, 2012 December 29, 2006
+Notional pr rincipal amount Interest ra Interest rate Fair value Received Decen 2013 nber 31 2012 Floating rate Floating rate Paid (EUR) (CAD) (CAD) (CAD) Maturity Effective date CAD32.6 million EUR21.3 million 6-month EURIBOR + 1.99% 3-month BA + 2.01% - - September 16, 2012 December 29, 2006